X-ray Response of the Fully-Depleted, p-Channel SiSeRO-CCD: Methods

 \subsection{Experimental Setup}

 A series of characterization measurements were conducted on a SiSeRO device at Fermi National Accelerator Laboratory.
 The SiSeRO-CCD was installed in an aluminum vacuum chamber and pumped down to $10^{-5}$~Torr.
-The sensor was cooled to 130~K to reduce dark current.
+Using a CryoTiger PT-30 cryocooler, the sensor was cooled to 130~K to reduce dark current.
 The Low Threshold Acquisition (LTA) was used as the readout system~\cite{2021_lta}.
 An optical ensemble with a light source, a monochromator, an automated mechanical shutter, and an integrating sphere was attached to a viewport in front of the vacuum chamber to uniformly illuminate the sensor during dedicated amplifier optimization runs (Fig.~\ref{fig:setup}).
 All radiation sources used for measurements in this paper were installed inside the vacuum chamber, facing the exposed front-illuminated sensor.

-The sensor used in this study was previously characterized for speed and sub-electron performance in Ref.~\cite{2023_prl_sisero}.
+The sensor used in this study was previously characterized for sub-electron performance~\cite{2023_prl_sisero}.
 The bias parameters used to operate the sensor are summarized in Table~\ref{tab:operating_configs}.
-These operating configurations were obtained using the Bayesian-optimization--based characterization framework described in Ref.~\cite{cuevaszepeda2025automatingsensorcharacterizationbayesian}.
+These operating configurations were obtained using a previously developed Bayesian-optimization--based characterization framework~\cite{cuevaszepeda2025automatingsensorcharacterizationbayesian}.

-The SiSeRO CCD was operated with a correlated double sampling (CDS) time of $\sim$27~$\mu$s and a total pixel readout time of 47~$\mu$s.
+The SiSeRO CCD was operated with a correlated double sampling (CDS) time of $\sim$27~$\mu$s.
 In this configuration, the pixel readout speed was limited by the LTA readout system~\cite{2023_prl_sisero}.
-Images were acquired using either single-sample readout or non-destructive readout (NDR), in which each pixel is sampled multiple times prior to charge transfer.
+Images were acquired using either single-sample readout or non-destructive readout (NDR).
 For each exposure, the NDR samples were averaged to form a single image, followed by a row-wise overscan subtraction to remove the electronic baseline.